ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 {% example template="examples/stacked-errors", colocated="true", height=590 %}

 Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).
-Once the user has resolved the errors in the first item, display the next set.
-This should continue until all the errors are resolved.
+Once the user has resolved the errors in the first item, display the next set until all the errors are resolved.

 This ensures that users can still identify errors when an item is added or removed.